SolidLabResearch/google-sheet-sync/README.md

 #### interval (int)
 This parameter allows you to specify the number of milliseconds between polls.
+The code will poll the sheet for changes after the specified number of milliseconds.
-This number will be used for polling the sheet for changes and polling the pod for changes when websockets aren't used.
+The code will also poll the pod after this amount of milliseconds when websockets aren't used.

 example: